Home | Trip Inspiration | Trail to Pub

 Jockey Cap to Saco River Brewery

 Return the way you came and take a five-minute jaunt beyond the trail for your post-hike reward: a local beer!
 You won’t find a brewery closer to a trail than Saco River Brewery.
 Pop by in your hiking gear for a flight of craft brews served on their signature river paddles.
-Try the Pine Tree Pale poured from a tree branch tap handle to keep with the day’s forest theme, or sip the ever-changing Flip-Flop, an experimental IPA brewed with different hop varieties.
+Try the Pine Tree Pale poured from a tree branch tap handle to keep with the day’s forest theme.
+Maybe sip the ever-changing Flip-Flop, an experimental IPA brewed with different hop varieties.

 Grafton Notch State Park to Sunday River Brewing